Celebrate Mardi Gras with a slice of colorful and scrumptious king cake, thanks to this incredibly easy king cake recipe.

 - 3 tablespoons milk more if needed but stir this amount first, you’ll be surprised how far this goes!

-- 1 tsp clear butter or vanilla flavoring
+- 1 teaspoon clear butter or vanilla flavoring

-- On floured surface, roll out your dough to a rectangle of about 10 x 18 inches.
-It doesn’t have to be exact, close enough works!
+- On a lightly floured surface, roll out your dough to a rectangle of about 10 x 18 inches.
+Add extra flour to your rolling pin so it doesn't stick.
+It doesn’t have to be exact, close enough works!1 roll frozen bread dough

-- In a mixing bowl, combine cream cheese, powdered sugar, and extract and mix until creamy and well blended.
-Spread over dough to within an inch of each side.
-Roll up longways (to make a long log) and brush the final edge with water before pressing it into the log to seal.
+- In a large bowl, combine cream cheese, powdered sugar, and extract and mix until creamy and well blended.
+Spread the cream cheese mixture over the dough to within an inch of each side.
+Roll up longways (to make a long log) and brush the final edge with water before pressing it into the log to seal.8 ounces cream cheese, 1 cup powdered sugar, 1 teaspoon lemon extract

 - Take log and form into a circle, pressing the ends into each other and brushing with water if needed to seal together.
 Spray top lightly with cooking spray and cover with plastic wrap.
-Set in warm place to rise for 45 minute to an hour.
+Set in a warm place to rise for 45 minutes to an hour.

-- Remove plastic wrap and bake in 350 degree oven for 30-35 minutes.
+- Remove wrap but leave the dough on the baking sheet and bake it in a 350-degree oven for 30-35 minutes.
 Allow to cool.

 “I’d rather be positive and get 50% percent good results